foxcris/appdaemon-telegrambot/README.md

 * TelegramBot.py
 * Helper.py

-to your apps folder of appaemon and add the following configuration to your apps.yaml
+to your apps folder of appaemon and add the following configuration to your apps.yaml (example data shown for some parameters)
 ```
 TelegramBot:
   module:                   TelegramBot